ibmendoza/anchor/README.md

 Mutable vs Immutable Infrastructure
 ===================================

 Immutable infrastructure as defined by Codeship (http://blog.codeship.com/immutable-deployments/) works best for servers that work at the application tier (see http://en.wikipedia.org/wiki/Multitier_architecture).
 However, it is not a silver bullet particularly at the data tier.
-Configuration management is a fine-grained solution to situations where an all-or-nothing old-server-teardown/spin-new-server workflow is not acceptable.
+Configuration management is a fine-grained solution where an all-or-nothing old-server-teardown/spin-new-server workflow is not feasible.

 In short, configuration management is complementary to immutable infrastructure.
 You just need to know the differences  where it matters.